Build powerful strategies – drive performance

 But that was precisely what system dynamics could do!
 All I needed was to specify those resources correctly and figure out how they were connected, then build the system model and kick it into life.

 I can still recall sitting in that Boston hotel lobby, trying to figure it out.
-An hour later, I had drawn this picture - a visual structure for how any business works.
+An hour later, I had this picture - a visual structure for how any business works.

 The logic of this structure is simple, but unavoidable ...